0xcert/framework/docs/connectors/ethereum-api.md

 ## Gateway

 The Gateway allows for performing multiple actions in a single atomic swap.
-The gateway always operate with an order.
+The gateway always operates with an order.
-There are different kinds of order depending on what action you want to perform.
-We can seperate them in two groups based on their functionality and their flow.
-First there are orders for deploying a new `ValueLedger` and `AssetLedger`.
+There are different kinds of order, depending on the type of action you want to perform.
+We can separate them into two groups based on their functionality and their flow.
+First, there are orders for deploying a new `ValueLedger` and `AssetLedger`.
-These two orders only perform the deployment of a new smart contract to the blockchain plus a transfer of erc20 (value).
+These two orders only perform the deployment of a new smart contract to the blockchain plus a transfer of ERC-20 tokens (value).
-They are primarily targeted for delegating a deployment to a third party.
-For example you want to deploy a new `AssetLedger` but you do not want to do that yourself you can pay someone some erc20 tokens to perfom that for you.
-This tho orders have a flow which is as follows:
+They are primarily targeted to delegating a deployment to a third party.
+For example, if you want to deploy a new `AssetLedger` but you do not want to do that yourself, you can pay someone some ERC-20 tokens to perform that for you.
+These two orders have the following flow:

-1. Maker (address creating an order) defines the order (who will be the owner of the newly deployed ledger, who will receive token etc.).
+1. Maker (address creating an order) defines the order (defines who will be the owner of the newly deployed ledger, who will receive tokens, etc.).
 2. Maker generates the order claim and signs it (`sign` function).
-3. Maker approves value transfer if necessary
+3. Maker approves value transfer if necessary.
-4. Maker sends the order and signature to the taker (trough arbitrary ways).
+4. Maker sends the order and signature to the taker (through arbitrary ways).
 5. Taker performs the order.

-In this case it is possible that taker can also be defined as "anyone" meaning you can define an order basically saying I am willing to pay x tokens to anyone wanting to create this ledger for me.
+In this case, the taker can also be defined as "anyone", meaning you can define an order saying basically, "I am willing to pay X tokens to anyone willing to create this ledger for me".

 Order kinds that fit into this group are:
 - `DeployAssetLedgerOrder`
 - `DeployValueLedgerOrder`

-Then we have orders for performing actions on existing ledgers.
-This orders are really powerfull but that makes them a bit more complex.
+Then, there are orders for performing actions on existing ledgers.
+These orders are really powerful, but this makes them more complicated, too.
-Unlike deploy orders that have a specific maker and taker the actions order are more dynamic allowing X participants that need to sign an order for it to be valid.
+Unlike deploy orders that have a specific maker and taker, the actions order are more dynamic, allowing an X number of participants to join but need to sign an order for it to be valid.
 That also means that we can have multiple participants performing actions in a single atomic order.
 Actions that can be performed are the following:
 - Transfer asset
 - Transfer value